adiiverma40/tunelog/README.md

 ```bash
 Tags.Artist.Aliases = ["artist", "artists"]
 ```
+5. Do a full library scan inside navidrome

 > Note: if you have diffrent tag for your own need, i m currently trying to add that to this, i planned to give a option to add your custom tag